ShardulDave/CATALOGAPP/README.md

   * Vagrant
   * HTML5, CSS3, JavaScript(ES6)

-This web application is an project under the Udacity's Full Stack Nanodegree program.
+This web application is a project under the Udacity's Full Stack Nanodegree program.

 ## References